asha77/config_collector/README.md

 - execute series of show commands on network  devices
 - write output of executed commands into files in one folder

+## WARNING!!!
 YAUCC not tested for configuration commands, but there are no any special restrictions for them.

 It created based on Scrapli python library and support it's core platforms:
 - Cisco IOS-XE - cisco_iosxe